hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Description

-The ARM Processor Simulation project aims to simulate the execution of ARM instructions and track the register states during the execution process.
+The ARM Processor Simulation project aims to simulate the execution of ARM instructions and track the state of seven registers during the execution process.
 It is implemented in C++ and provides a command-line interface to interact with the simulation.

 ## Features

 - Parsing and execution of various ARM instructions
-- Tracking and updating register states
+- Tracking and updating the state of seven registers
 - Error handling for invalid instructions, registers, and operands

 ## Getting Started